Learning Human-Aligned Representations with Contrastive Learning and Generative Similarity: Experiments

-Intuitive geometry serves as an ideal case study for our framework because i) it admits a generative similarity measure that can be computed in closed form, and ii) we can use it to test whether our contrastive training framework can induce the human inductive bias observed by \citet{sable2021sensitivity} in a neural network.
+{\bf Generative Similarity:} Shape regularity serves as an ideal case study for our framework because i) it admits a generative similarity measure that can be computed in closed form, and ii) we can use it to test whether our contrastive training framework can induce the human shape regularity effect observed by \citet{sable2021sensitivity} in a neural network.
 Recall that the shape categories of \citet{sable2021sensitivity} can be specified by binary feature vectors corresponding to the presence or absence of abstract geometric features (equal angles, equal sides, parallel lines, and right angles of the quadrilateral) from which individual examples (or exemplars) can be sampled.
 Formally, we can define a natural generative process for such shapes as follows: given a set of binary geometric feature variables $\{F_{1},\dots,F_{n}\}\in\{0,1\}^{n}$, we define a hierarchical distribution over shapes by first sampling Bernoulli parameters $\theta_{i}$ for each feature variable $F_{i}$ from a prior $\text{Beta}(\alpha,\beta)$, then sampling feature values $f=(f_{1},\dots,f_{n})$ from the resulting Bernoulli distributions $\text{Bern}(\theta_{i})$, and then uniformly sampling a shape $\sigma(f)$ from a (possibly large) list of available exemplars $\mathcal{S}(f)=\{\sigma_{1}(f),\dots,\sigma_{M}(f)\}$ that are consistent with the sampled feature vector $f$ (the set could also be empty if the geometric features are not realizable due to geometric constraints).
-In other words, the discrete generative process is defined as
+In other words, the generative process is defined as